Comparative evaluation of point process forecasts: Further scoring functions for point processes

-and it quantifies the mean number of points in a ball around the ``typical point" of $\Phi$, see e.g.\ \citet[Chapter~4]{Chiuetal2013} and \citet[Chapter~4]{Illianetal2008}.
-As pointed out by \citet{Heinetal2019} it is unclear whether it is possible to express $K(r)$ as an elicitable property in order to employ Proposition~\ref{prop:TrafoPrinciple}.
-We provide a possible solution to this problem by constructing strictly consistent scoring function for reports consisting of both, the $K$-function and the intensity (see also Example~\ref{ex:SimpleProperty}).
+and it quantifies the mean number of points in a ball around the ``typical point" of $\Phi$, see e.g.\ \citet{Chiuetal2013} and \citet{Illianetal2008} for details.
+Deriving strictly consistent scoring functions for the K-function appears challenging since it combines the Palm distribution and the intensity.
+However, in many situations both of these quantities are of interest.
+We thus derive a result which defines scoring functions for joint reports of the $K$-function and the intensity.
 Our point process property of interest is thus $\Gamma (P) := (\lambda_P , K_P)$, where the subscript denotes the dependence of the quantities on the distribution $P \in \cP$ of the process $\Phi$.
+Since observation windows are always finite, we fix some $r^* > 0$ and let $K_P$ be the restriction of the $K$-function to the interval $(0, r^*)$.

-To derive consistent scoring functions let us fix some $r > 0$ and assume for now that $\lambda_P$ is known and that instead of data we directly observe the Palm distribution of $\Phi$.
+To derive consistent scoring functions let us fix some $r \in (0, r^*)$ and assume for now that $\lambda_P$ is known and that instead of data we directly observe the Palm distribution of~$\Phi$.
 In this simplified situation, $K_P(r)$ is just an expectation with respect to $\P_0$, hence ``consistent scoring functions" for it are of the Bregman form